Ajinkya-Ghuge/Macdonalds-dataset/README.md

 This project appears to be about customer segmentation for macdonalds using K-means clustering.
+This type of analysis helps McDonalds identify valuable customer groups and decide which segments to focus marketing efforts on.